img

 If you’re prone to cold sores and get them multiple times a year, your doctor may prescribe oral antiviral medications such as valacyclovir or famciclovir.
 A single dose repeated once after 12 hours is usually enough to speed up the healing process.

-When you’ve got cold sores, your immune system is working hard to fight the infection.
+When you have cold sores, your immune system is working hard to fight off the infection.
 You can help speed up the healing process by:

 • Eating a healthy, balanced diet